FranciscoPalmiPerales/Mult-Sp-INLA/README.txt

-This repository stores the complementary material of the paper (PONER TITULO PAPER DEL RJournal).
+This repository stores the complementary material of the article enttitled Bayesian Inference for Multivariate Spatial Models with INLA by Francisco Palmí Perales, Virgilio Gómez Rubio, Roger S Bivand, Michela Cameletti and Havard Rue.